peterhinch/micropython-async/v3/README.md

 ### 2.1.1 Fast I/O scheduling

 There is currently no support for this: I/O is scheduled in round robin fashion with other tasks.
-There are situations where this is too slow, for example in I2S applications and ones involving multiple fast I/O streams, e.g. from UARTs.
+There are situations where this is too slow and the scheduler should be able to poll I/O whenever it gains control.
-In these applications there is still a use case for the `fast_io` V2 variant.

 ### 2.1.2 Synchronisation primitives